PPC for Real Estate: A Proven Way to Generate Leads

 - Only pay for clicks, so you are not wasting money on ads that do not generate any interest or leads.

-- Provides trackable metrics and lots of feedback information that can be used to make data-driven decisions and adjust campaigns for maximum impact.
+- Provides metrics and information that can be used to make data-driven decisions and optimize campaigns.

 Real Estate PPC vs SEO